abumq/easyloggingpp/README.md

     INFO("Current value is " << i);
     INFO("Now the value has changed from " << i++ << " to " << i);
     DEBUG("End of my EasyLogging++ program");
- }
+    _END_EASYLOGGINGPP    // Needed once to release all memory to make valgrind (or similar tools) happy - REQUIRED ONLY ONCE }
  ```
 Output for above logging varies depending on format you set in configuration section of `easylogging++-full.h`.
 Here are some sample outputs;